 MPhil in World History - University of Cambridge (United Kingdom)

-Military history, strategic thought, food and nutrition, the study of logistics and supplies, Second Sino-Japanese War, war and nationalism in Republican China, China and international law, imperialism in Asia
+Military history, strategic thought, food and nutrition, the study of logistics, Second Sino-Japanese War, war and nationalism in Republican China, China and international law, imperialism in Asia

 Teaching Assistant/Grader for: War, Strategy and Policy; East Asian Diplomacy; Africa Since 1800; American Capitalism